 Students may designate a fifth course as one of their pass/fail options, similarly by the tenth week of the semester.
 Courses taken pass/fail as part of a four-course load or as a fifth course to make up a course deficiency will count toward graduation; courses taken pass/fail as an extra course will not count toward graduation.

+By default, any course is available for students to enroll on a graded or pass/fail basis.
 Instructors have the option of designating any of their courses not eligible for the pass/fail option.